Getting Started

 Usage

-Use the framer when you need:
+Use explicit bootstrap calls when you need:

 require "stringio"